What are uterine fibroids?

 What causes uterine fibroids?

-The prevailing theory as to the cause of fibroids is that they are caused by a combination of inflammation-caused cell proliferation and hormonal imbalance.
-Traditionally they have been thought to be the result of too much estrogen.
-Although more current thinking supports the notion that excess estrogen and/or progesterone may promote the growth of fibroids.
+The prevailing theory of fibroid etiology is that they result from a combination of inflammation-driven cell proliferation and hormonal imbalance.
+Traditionally, they have been thought to be the result of too much estrogen.
+More current thinking supports the notion that excess estrogen and/or progesterone may promote fibroid growth.

 What are the symptoms of fibroids?